1 9 6 1 – 1 9 6 4 (UK)

 Also in that show was Angela Rippon, newscaster supreme and former dancer.

-Other Christmas guests over the years included Glenda Jackson, Andre Previn – who Eric called Andrew Preview, Vanessa Redgrave, Alec Guinness, Laurence Olivier, Diana Rigg, Cliff Richard, Des O’Connor, Tom Jones, Frank Finlay, Former Prime Minister Harold Wilson (pictured below) and Diana Dors.
+Other Christmas guests over the years included Glenda Jackson, Andre Previn – who Eric called Andrew Preview in the famous sketch where Eric was playing “all the right notes but not necessarily in the right order”, Vanessa Redgrave, Alec Guinness, Laurence Olivier, Diana Rigg, Cliff Richard, Des O’Connor, Tom Jones, Frank Finlay, former Prime Minister Harold Wilson (pictured below) and Diana Dors.

 Eric and Ernie went back to ITV in 1978, but never recaptured the glory of their BBC years.
 Boxing Day 1983 saw the last Christmas show.
 The guests included Gemma Craven, Nigel Hawthorne, Derek Jacobi, Fulton Mackay, Nanette Newman, Peter Skellern, Burt Kwouk and Patrick Mower.